garfix/nli-go/doc/remarks.md

+## 2020-12-14

+The rules I had so far allow for removing extra characters, but it doesn't allow adding missing characters.

+And in the SHRDLU example, this is exactly what I need:

+    littlest -> little est

+It needs to add an extra e, but only when the adjective that is formed ends with "e".

+    super: *est -> adj: *e, suffix: est

+I can solve this by just adding the rule like this (not checking if the `adj` ends with "e", and checking if the final morpheme exists by explicitly naming it)

+    adj: little

+Up until now I stopped processing rules when there were no more rules to be applied.
+I could change this to : until all rules have resulted in terminals.
+This is more powerful, and more robust.
+But it requires all the simple morphemes to be listed.

 ## 2020-12-09

 If I were to introduce long distance relationships, the problem of the relations from 7 Dec, the problem of duplicating morphological rules, could be handled like this